lynnlangit/aws-for-bioinformatics/2_Files_&_Data-LYNN/README.md

 # Use AWS for Files and Data

 In this section, you'll get information about using AWS storage for file and data storage.
 You'll use AWS S3 storage buckets.
-Also you'll use Amazon Athena or EMR to query files.
+Also you'll use Amazon Athena or Redshift to query files.

 Here are the topic pages in this section:

 - Use S3 buckets to store files
-- Use Public Genomic Datasets
+- Use Public Genomic Datasets (reference Datasets
+- Use AWS Glue to transform data
-- Use Amazon Athena or EMR to query files
+- Use Amazon Athena or Redshift to query files
-- Use RDS to store tabular data
-- Use reference Genomic Datasets

 ## Hello World for AWS Data Services